 Ultimately, the more time that a baby spends lying on their back or in their car seat/carry cot, the more likely to are to develop a flattening on their head.
 To avoid this, we advise that you make more of a conscious effort to spend time holding your baby or using a sling (baby wearing) instead of having them constantly lying down.
 Additionally, take your little one out of their car seat as soon as a journey is over to remove the external pressure to their head.
 Car seat manufacturers recommend that a baby should not be in a seat for more than 2 hours without a break.
 For more information on the relationship between carry cots, car seats, and flat head syndrome, refer to our guide.

 Despite the prevention techniques available, flat head syndrome can still develop.
 For severe cases, further treatment can be required to correct a head shape deformity.
 If repositioning techniques have failed, our clinicians at Technology in Motion assess the severity of a baby’s flattening and decide whether a cranial helmet is required to correct it.
 However, this is only recommended once repositioning techniques have failed and the condition is severe enough.

-Despite the prevention methods available, severe Plagiocephaly will require further treatment to correct a head shape deformity.
-If repositioning techniques have failed, we assess the severity of a baby’s flattening and whether it requires a cranial helmet to correct it.
-These helmets are an advanced cranial remoulding treatment and bring about the gentle correction of a head shape in a pain-free and effective approach.
+These helmets not only prevent flat head syndrome from getting worse, but correct the condition and guide a baby’s head towards a more normal head shape.
+These helmets are an advanced cranial remoulding treatment and bring about the gentle correction of a head shape in a pain-free and effective manner.
 Our helmet, the TiMband, is custom-made for each baby and their head shape.
-We have helped so many families to overcome Flat Head Syndrome, and have a few parents’ stories to take you through their journey.
+We have helped many babies to overcome flat head syndrome, and have a few case studies to take you through their journey.

-If you would like any additional advice or information, contact us and we will be happy to help.
+If you would like any additional advice or information, contact us and we will be happy to help!